-Pyramidal tract (PT) and alternate motor fibres (aMF) take a similar course as they descend to the level of the internal capsule and begin to separate before entering the cerebral peduncles.
-The aMF takes a more dorsal route in the mid-brain and brainstem so that both fibre bundles can be clearly distinguished in the pons, with the PT being located at the base of the pons and the aMF in the tegmentum pontis.
-Source: Lindenberg et al., 2010.17 that can be localised to this very same area when probed in healthy subjects.^{6,7} In contrast, larger infarcts usually affect multiple brain systems, which may result in complex neurological syndromes including hemispatial neglect or apraxia.
-However, involvement of the white matter has not received much attention until recently but was found to be particularly prominent in large cerebral infarcts with and without hemispatial neglect, apraxia and severe hemiparesis.8-11 Notably, it is important to remember that it is not simply the size of the infarct, but preferentially its location that determines the outcome after stroke.12-14
+Hemispheric brain infarcts typically involve the cerebral cortex.
+Small cortical lesions may specifically erase a well-defined function that can be localised to this very same area when probed in healthy subjects.
+In contrast, larger infarcts usually affect multiple brain systems, which may result in complex neurological syndromes including hemispatial neglect or apraxia.
+However, involvement of the white matter has not received much attention until recently but was found to be particularly prominent in large cerebral infarcts with and without hemispatial neglect, apraxia, and severe hemiparesis.8-11 Notably, it is important to remember that it is not simply the size of the infarct, but preferentially its location that determines the outcome after stroke.12-14

-Corticospinal Motor Fibres
+Corticospinal Motor Fibers

-The importance of corticospinal fibres for recovery of motor function after stroke has been demonstrated with imaging and electrophysiological measures.12 Interestingly, clinical and electrophysiological techniques suggested the presence of alternate descending motor fibres (aMF) in addition to the pyramidal tract (PT) since motor evoked potentials (MEP) could still be elicited from the ipsilesional motor cortex15 and selective finger movement was possible16 despite visible damage to the PT.
-Using DTI imaging as a way of visualising fibre tracts, these alternate motor fibres have recently been visualised (see Figure 1) and their role for motor recovery after stroke has been demonstrated.17 On the basis of evidence from animal work,18 we hypothesise that aMF comprise polysynaptic cortico-reticulo- and cortico-rubro-spinal tracts.
-The functional integrity of corticospinal motor fibres can be investigated using electrophysiological measures.
-Transcranial magnetic stimulation (TMS) has been shown to strongly correlate with motor impairment in the acute and subacute phase, whereas its predictive value varied between studies in the chronic stage after stroke.19 In one study, a combination of TMS with DTI-derived parameters proved to be useful in estimating a patient's potential for recovery when undergoing an intensive motor rehabilitation programme even years after the stroke.1 The most commonly used DTI parameter is fractional anisotropy (FA), which indicates the coherence of aligned fibres and allows inferences of the microstructural status of designated regions of interest or reconstructed tracts.20 FA is calculated from directional diffusivities (axial and radial), which by themselves have been found to reflect the microstructural status of white matter in animal^{21,22} and human studies.23-25 Axial diffusivity is thought to be an indicator of axonal integrity, whereas radial diffusivity was suggested to primarily reflect (de-)mvelination.
-However, the model of a specific relationship of directional diffusivities with discrete pathological processes is controversial, especially in regions of complex fibre architecture.26 Using diffusivity parameters, fibre degeneration has been revealed in previous studies.27-30 Furthermore, the DTI-based reconstruction of tracts allowed for an evaluation of the topographic relation of a lesion to corticospinal fibres,^{31-36} the calculation of the overlap between lesion and tracts14 and the quantification of damage to descending motor tracts.^{1,17,37} The correlations of established motor impairment scores with those DTI-derived measures revealed that DTI can in fact be used as a structural surrogate marker of the amount of damage to corticospinal tracts and, thus, their functional integrity.5
+The importance of corticospinal fibers for recovery of motor function after stroke has been demonstrated with imaging and electrophysiological measures.
+Interestingly, clinical and electrophysiological techniques suggested the presence of alternate descending motor fibers (aMF) in addition to the pyramidal tract (PT) since motor evoked potentials (MEP) could still be elicited from the ipsilesional motor cortex and selective finger movement was possible despite visible damage to the PT.
+Using DTI imaging as a way of visualizing fiber tracts, these alternate motor fibers have recently been visualized (see Figure 1) and their role for motor recovery after stroke has been demonstrated.
+On the basis of evidence from animal work, we hypothesize that aMF comprise polysynaptic cortico-reticulo-, and cortico-rubro-spinal tracts.
+The functional integrity of corticospinal motor fibers can be investigated using electrophysiological measures.
+Transcranial magnetic stimulation (TMS) has been shown to strongly correlate with motor impairment in the acute and subacute phase, whereas its predictive value varied between studies in the chronic stage after stroke.19 In one study, a combination of TMS with DTI-derived parameters proved to be useful in estimating a patient's potential for recovery when undergoing an intensive motor rehabilitation program even years after the stroke.
+The most commonly used DTI parameter is fractional anisotropy (FA), which indicates the coherence of aligned fibers and allows inferences of the microstructural status of designated regions of interest or reconstructed tracts.
+FA is calculated from directional diffusivities (axial and radial), which by themselves have been found to reflect the microstructural status of white matter in animal and human studies.23-25 Axial diffusivity is thought to be an indicator of axonal integrity, whereas radial diffusivity was suggested to primarily reflect (de-)myelination.
+However, the model of a specific relationship of directional diffusivities with discrete pathological processes is controversial, especially in regions of complex fiber architecture.
+Using diffusivity parameters, fiber degeneration has been revealed in previous studies.27-30 Furthermore, the DTI-based reconstruction of tracts allowed for an evaluation of the topographic relation of a lesion to corticospinal fibers.31-36 the calculation of the overlap between lesion and tracts, and the quantification of damage to descending motor tracts.
+The correlations of established motor impairment scores with those DTI-derived measures revealed that DTI can in fact be used as a structural surrogate marker of the amount of damage to corticospinal tracts and, thus, their functional integrity.5

-Transcallosal Motor Fibres
+Transcallosal Motor Fibers